akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 > 🟢 **Did You Know?**
 >
 > The Sheriff of Nottingham who appears in this story was a real official.
-His family’s lands later became part of the Royal Forest – the very setting where legends of Robin Hood would grow.
+His family’s lands later became part of the Royal Forest under king Henry II – the very setting where legends of Robin Hood would grow.
 Some scholars believe the Sheriff’s harsh enforcement of forest law helped inspire the tales of the outlaw of Sherwood.

+---

+> 🟢 **What does the idiom mean?**
+>
+> *“A goose may wend where a King must wait.”*
+>
+> 1. A goose roams freely, but a king must face heavy responsibility. (earliest meaning)
+>
+> 2. A fool may rush in where a wise person would not. (middle meaning)
+>
+> 3. A humble person may travel freely, but a mighty person is hindered by many things. (later meaning)
+>
+> A fictional idiom.
+> These seem to be the two meanings that best fit.
+> Compare to the word 'nice' which originally meant 'one of simple understanding, a fool', then 'precise', then later came to mean 'pleasant'.

 ***